LukeShead/Project-02/README.md

 The project was done in C++, this is because the language has an easier method of implementing the right algorithm for my project, for this project I needed it to be event-driven, this meant having the code only continue once there was input, because of this it means that the coding language I used needed to be suitable, and for this C++ was the right one.
 The language allowed me to add the correct functions easily as the type of algorithm that I wanted to implement and the language style work well together in order to make it easier for me to create.
 This is why I used C++.

+## Process I followed to build the application

+In order to build this application, the process had to follow a certain development cycle, with this project I used an agile development plan, this was done by making constant prototypes, with this I was able to constantly improve my project.
+When building an application, it is through certain steps, the planning is the most important step and shows how the app will work along with how it will be built.
+The development stage is where it is all created and this is where my development cycle was used however it can be any form of cycle.
+After this it is the testing and evaluation stage, this is the testing stage and looking at the application as a whole whilst evaluating the project and project performance.
+This is the stage I evaluated all of my work on and how the project went.

 # FlowChart
 ![Flow](https://github.com/LukeShead/Project-02/blob/master/Flow%20proj2.PNG)